Skip to main content

 Photo by Innerbody Research

 The other colostrum supplement is Performance Revival, a formula geared toward the physically active.
-It has the same quantity of bovine colostrum as Immune Revival but with the addition of raw cacao, black cumin, and tart cherry.
-The cacao may have only "questionable" potential as a performance aide, with more research being needed to make supportive conclusions, but the other two ingredients may help you see improvements in areas such as fatigue, inflammation, sleep quality, and strength recovery.
+It has the same quantity of bovine colostrum as Health Revival but with the addition of raw cacao, black cumin, and tart cherry.
+The cacao may have only questionable potential as a performance aide, with more research being needed to make supportive conclusions, but the other two ingredients may help you see improvements in areas such as fatigue, inflammation, sleep quality, and strength recovery.
 To learn more about Performance Revival, check out our full ARMRA review.

 ARMRA's branded accessories, running the gamut of form and function, include:

-• Carafes ($32.99 each)
+• Carafes ($32.99)

 • A pouch for your Travel Sticks ($24.99)